 Keeping the Cadaver Dogs Busy

 Cryptopsy is undoubtedly one of those bands that try their fans fidelity every now and then.
 On ONCE WAS NOT they underwent another transformation, this time into more experimental, jazz-fusion influenced (and still very technical) grind/death metal band.
-I must admit it was a very welcome change, as I'm not a huge fan of either BLASPHEMY MADE FLESH/NONE SO VILE era, or even less WHISPER SUPREMACY/AND THEN YOU'LL BEG one, with terrible vocals by Mike DiSalvo.
+I must admit it was a very welcome change, especially Lord Worm's comeback, as I'm not a huge fan of the WHISPER SUPREMACY/AND THEN YOU'LL BEG era, with terrible vocals by Mike DiSalvo.

 That's a bold album by Cryptopsy and I think one of the most interesting death metal efforts out there.
 Despite being a little bit inconsistent, it still has an uncanny atmosphere and most of all, it boasts some of the most well-flowing brutal death metal.
 If you're looking for a different approach to death metal without sacrificing brutality, this album is for you.